 Test Kitchen Tips

-- Anchovies: we recommend buying anchovies sold in a glass jar with a lid as opposed to tins.
+- Buy anchovies sold in a glass jar with a lid as opposed to tins.
 This way you can use what you need and refrigerate the leftovers.

-- Add a Parmesan rind: if you have a leftover parmesan rind on hand, toss it in when you add the broth and let it simmer as the soup cooks.
-Fish it out and discard it when you’re ready to serve.
-(In the test kitchen we store all our leftover Parmesan rinds in a zipper-lock bag in the freezer)
+- Add a Parmesan rind if you have one on hand.
+Simmer it in the soup, then remove before serving.
+This adds extra savoriness.
+In the test kitchen we store all our leftover Parmesan rinds in a zipper-lock bag in the freezer.

 Description